Agentic AI agents continuously mapping and testing web application attack surface

 Run on-demand or set recurring schedules: weekly, monthly, or continuous.
 Active hours can be scoped to off-peak windows for production-safe testing

-Define testing intensity, intervals, scope, and permitted attack techniques.
+Define testing intelligence, intervals, scope, and permitted attack techniques.
 Control which vectors the agent runs and which stay explicitly out of scope, allowing certain application-level tests while blocking attack families too aggressive for your environment.

 Scope